AndrewDarwin/sneaker_central/README.md

 As there’s a lot of colour on the site in terms of the product images of the sneakers, I decided that the images would provide the main colour to the site.
 So the only 2 colours I used in design were white and black.
 I wanted the site to have a simple, clean, fresh feel and be easy to view/navigate, so in my opinion these 2 colours were perfect for that.

+I liked the general theme of the runthrough Code Institute Boutique Ado site, and I retained similar characteristics, style and layout, using it as inspiration as it fitted the fresh style and image I wanted to adopt for Sneaker Central.
+I feel the black and white theme of that site fits well on Sneaker Central with firstly the logo, and secondly the image on the homepage, whilst the white background of the remaining pages offers nice, crisp, clean pages which allow the product images to stand out visually.

 * White - This was the background colour used for all of my pages.
 I didn't want any other colours as it would have detracted from the bright colours of the product images.

-* Black - I used black as the colour of the text.
+* Black - I used black as the colour of the text, nav bar and footer.
 As I had a white background I chose black to stand out the most.

 ### Images